-This past weekend, the Cannondale Demo tour made a stop in my backyard and I had the opportunity to hop on a bike for a couple of hours.
-Initially, my plan was to take three bikes out — the Rush, the Prophet, and the Gemini — but we received a dump of snow a few days before the event was scheduled to take place.
+The Cannondale Demo tour made a stop in my backyard this past weekend, and as a result, I got the chance to ride a bike for a couple of hours during that time.
+The Rush, the Prophet, and the Gemini were going to be the three motorcycles that I planned to ride to the event; however, we had a lot of snow a few days before the event was supposed to take place, so I had to change my plans.

-The snow-covered ground meant that there wasn’t going to be a whole lot of pedalling on the day, and it also meant that I wasn’t going to make multiple trips up the mountain.
+The snow-covered terrain meant that there wasn’t going to be a whole lot of pedalling that day, and it also meant that I wasn’t going to make many excursions up the mountain.
+Both of these outcomes were caused by the same thing: the weather.

-The bike’s suspension features 5.5″ (~140mm) of balanced travel, built around the Lefty Max Carbon 140 SPV Evolve with Titanium Coil up front and a Manitou Swinger 3-Way Air in the rear.
+Built on the Lefty Max Carbon 140 SPV Evolve with Titanium Coil in the front and a Manitou Swinger 3-Way Air in the rear, the bicycle’s suspension has 5.5 inches (140 mm) of balanced travel.

 The bike’s geometry felt good, and I had the test ride set up in the more relaxed (67.5 degree) head angle setting and I think that I’d keep it in this setting for most of my riding.
 But, if you’re so inclined, it’s easy to shift the geometry into a more cross-country friendly position (69 degree head angle).
 The rear suspension moves really smoothly through its travel on descents and the platform valving on the Swinger 3-way makes for a comfortable pedal up.